What is ITAR?

 - Amendments: Must notify DDTC within 30 days of changes (facility location, products, foreign investment)

-Failure to register is a violation.
-Even if you only manufacture one USML item, registration is required.
-The State Department treats non-registration as an act of deception, which increases criminal liability.
+Failing to register is itself a violation.
+Makes no difference if you only make one USML item—the State Department sees non-registration as intentional deception, and that bumps up the criminal liability.

 Need the full walkthrough?
 Our ITAR Certification Guide covers the complete DDTC registration process step-by-step, including requirements, costs, timelines, and common mistakes to avoid.